10 Predictions for 2020 from Amdocs Executives

 5G deployment will continue to gather momentum

-Apple may have slowed the 5G arms race, but 5G (standalone) should be ready for prime-time next year.
+The 5G arms race may have slowed in 2019, but 5G (standalone) should be ready for prime-time next year.

 As the adoption of 5G accelerates in 2020, we'll notice technologies coming together that drive innovation – both in the consumer and enterprise spaces.
 Consumers generally recognize speed as the logical impact of 5G’s rollout.
 However, there is an entire suite of functionality, ranging from low latency, security, support for IoT and network slicing that will create endless opportunities.
 The industry will act on this to drive innovation on the back of 5G and find new ways to monetize.